ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - defined as the vector space spanned by the columns of A^T, and is a subspace of **R^d**
   - the dimensionality of the row rank and column rank of any nxd matrix A **is the same**
   - given a matrix, remove all linearly dependent rows
+- `matrix rank`
+  - the rank of a matrix is equal to the rank of its row space, which is the same as the rank of its column space
 - `full rank`
   - `positive-definite` full rank square matrices have an empty null space
     - full rank matrices must be `invertible`